AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // @public (undocumented)
 const networkError = "network_error";

-// Warning: (ae-internal-missing-underscore) The name "NetworkManager" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export class NetworkManager {
-    constructor(networkClient: INetworkModule, cacheManager: CacheManager);
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen sendPostRequest<T extends ServerAuthorizationTokenResponse>(thumbprint: RequestThumbprint, tokenEndpoint: string, options: NetworkRequestOptions): Promise<NetworkResponse<T>>;
-}

 // Warning: (ae-missing-release-tag) "NetworkRequestOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public